NBISweden/sda-cli/README.md

 ### List datasets and their files

-To list datasets or files within a dataset to which the user has access, the `--datasets` flag should be used and the login URL must be provided:
+To list datasets or the files within a dataset that the user has access to, the `--datasets` flag should be used and the login URL must be provided:

 ```bash
 ./sda-cli list -config <configuration_file> --datasets --url <login_url>
 ```

-where the `<login_url>` is the url where user go for authentication.
-This command returns a list of accessible datasets with the number of files in each dataset and the total size of it.
+where `<login_url>` is the URL where the user goes for authentication.
+This command returns a list of accessible datasets, including the number of files in each dataset and the total size of it.

-To list the files within a particular dataset, the user must provide the dataset ID (which can be obtained by executing the previously mentioned command):
+To list the files within a particular dataset, the user must provide the dataset ID (which can be obtained by executing the previous command):

 ```bash
 ./sda-cli list -config <configuration_file> -dataset <datasetID> -url <login_url>
 ```

-This command returns a list of files of the dataset with their file IDs, file sizes and file paths.
+This command returns a list of files within the dataset, including their file IDs, file sizes and file paths.

 ## Download